anggafajarsidik/OFFpharos/README.md

 2. Navigate to the **Liquidity** or **Pools** section.
 3. Click on **"Create Pool"**.
 4. Select the pair of tokens you want to provide liquidity for (e.g., `USDC` and `USDT`).
 5. Follow the prompts to create your new liquidity pool.
+Ensure the amount is above the pool's minimum requirement (e.g., 0.01).

 **Important**: A `USDC/USDT` pool is a separate contract from a `USDT/USDC` pool.
 If you want the script to be able to add to both, you must create both on the website.